 Dupodi and Tripodi

-Like dupodi and tripodi, triplai is a fascinating form of North Indian tabla drumming.
-Triplai compositions are designed so that they may be played in three subdivisions of the beat and still conclude at the sam of the tal.
+Like dupodi and tripodi, triplai is a fascinating form particular to North Indian tabla drumming.
+Triplai compositions are designed so that the same composition may be played in three different subdivisions of the beat and still conclude at the sam of the tal.
 The order of the notes and rests remains exactly the same in each subdivision, as does the relative note values.
 The only aspect that changes is the relationship between the pulse of the music and the length of notes.
-For example, if a composition begins in a triplet sub-division, it will then be played in the timing of semiquavers and then in sextuplets.
+For example, if a composition begins in a triplet sub-division (tisra), it will then be played in the timing of semiquavers (chautisra) and then in sextuplets (tisra).

-Chakradah is a complex cyclical form used in Indian music.
+Chakradah is a complex cyclical form performed in Indian music.
 It is a compositional form within the solo tabla repertoire that is played three times and calculated to conclude on the sam.
-Chakradah compositions are often composed in a similar style to the tukra form, but, instead of being, for example, 16 beats in duration in a tintal composition, it may be 11 beats in duration, repeated three times and concluding on the first note of the tal.
-Each repeated section of the chakradah will have a tihai and the rest between each section will remain the same each time.
+Chakradah compositions are often composed in a similar style to the tukra form, but instead of being, for example, 16 beats in duration in a tintal composition, it may be 11 beats in duration, repeated three times and concluding on the first note of the tal.
+Each repeated section of the chakradah includes a tihai and the rest between each section will remain the same each time.
 If there is no rest between the repeated sections, the composition is known as a bedum chakradah.

 Chakradah is commonly considered the most difficult compositional form to perform.
 For example, the composition may be very complex in its structure and have a duration of more than one cycle in each repeated section.
-The rest may be a fraction of a beat causing the musician to play the entire section a semiquaver ahead, or behind where it naturally occurs.
-With this in mind, chakradah is often used to conclude a solo tabla recital.
+The rest may be a fraction of a beat causing the musician to play the entire section a quarter of a beat ahead, or behind where it naturally occurs.
+Chakradah is often performed to conclude a solo tabla recital.